syncfusion-content/wpf-docs/wpf/Card-View/Grouping-Mode.md

 ## Group the cards programmatically

 You can group the cards programmatically by passing the specific field name into the [GroupCards(String)](https://help.syncfusion.com/cr/wpf/Syncfusion.Windows.Tools.Controls.CardView.html#Syncfusion_Windows_Tools_Controls_CardView_GroupCards_System_String_) method.
 Based on the field name, cards are grouped programmatically.
+You can also make the multi-level grouping programmatically.

 {% tabs %}
 {% highlight c# %}

 cardView.CanGroup = true;
 cardView.GroupCards("Age");
+cardView.GroupCards("FirstName");

 {% endhighlight %}
 {% endtabs %}

-Here, the cards are grouped programmatically based on the `Age` field.
+Here, the cards are grouped programmatically based on the `Age` and `FirstName` fields.

 ![wpf card view items grouped programmatically](Grouping-Sorting-Filtering_images/porgrammaticgrouping.png)